arturosalazar/Vending-Machine/README.md

 # Vending-Machine

-A simple "vending machine" program that lets the user select items from a vending machine (provided the quantity of the item is greater than zero.
+A simple "vending machine" program that lets the user select items from a vending machine (provided the quantity of the item is greater than zero).

 The user will be shown a greeting and the name, value and quantity of available items.
 Then they will be prompted to choose which item to take.